xormant/Roblox-Chat-Filter-Bypass/README.md

 python roblox_bypassv2.py 'text to bypass'

 Example / tutorial video for optional GUI software is below.
+(Recommended if you don't know how to manually install packages or jus slow)
 ----------------------------------

 ![example](https://github.com/user-attachments/assets/d72c3fb8-66cc-436e-945f-ab6aa2edc76a)